Christopheralph/Catalyst-Facades-Massey/Log.md

+##Catalyst Day 3

+3 ways to proceed
+* All model same space- entrance
+	* Pillsbury Hall and the Rec Center, I did 2 sets on both- one of approach and one walking by
+* Each pursue own direction
+* Replace our human bias with a bot

+Thoughts
+* The way bodily movement and placement can affect computer vision
+* Frustrating in what the computer dismisses when pictures are not taken systematicly
+* Doesn't work to go back and add photos to a set- interesting in humans understanding building off previous experiences, cv just and solo understanding
+* Even as abstract these outputs are- none are just pure abstraction but fundementally based on space and our actual understanding

 ##Catalyst Day 2
 * CV way of seeing soooo different- not just a better way we see.
 Not wrong but difficult to understand and find the value.
 * manual vs automation
-* * when buildings look like renderings- buildings "automating" desgin process
+* when buildings look like renderings- buildings "automating" desgin process
 * degree of mediation between manual and automation or cv and human So what's the question:
 * Is it about wrappers